Projected Richardson varieties and affine Schubert varieties: Introduction

-Let $G$ be a complex simple algebraic group, $B, B^- \subset G$ be opposite Borel subgroups, and $T=B \cap B^-$ the maximal torus.
-The flag variety $G/B$ has a stratification $G/B = \cup X_w = \cup X^w$ by Schubert varieties $X_w=\overline{B^- w B/B}$ and opposite Schubert varieties $X^w=\overline{B w B/B}$.
-The intersections $X_w^v = X_w \cap X^v$ are known as Richardson varieties, and also form a stratification of $G/B$.
 Let $P \subset B$ be a fixed parabolic subgroup, and $\pi: G/B \to G/P$ denote the projection.
-The \emph{projected Richardson varieties} $\Pi_w^v = \pi(X_w^v)$ form a stratification of $G/P$ which was studied by Lusztig \cite{L} and Rietsch \cite{R} in the context of total positivity, and by Goodearl and Yakimov \cite{GY} in the context of Poisson geometry.
+The \emph{open projected Richardson varieties} $\Pio_w^{v} = \pi(\Xo_w^{v})$ form a stratification of $G/P$ (for suitable $w$ and $v$).
+Its closure $\Pi_w^v=\pi(X_w^v)$ is called a \emph{projected Richardson variety} and was studied by Lusztig \cite{L} and Rietsch \cite{R} in the context of total positivity, and by Goodearl and Yakimov \cite{GY} in the context of Poisson geometry.
 Projected Richardson varieties enjoy many desirable geometric properties: Knutson, Lam, and Speyer \cite{KLS2} (see also Billey and Coskun \cite{BC}) showed that they are Cohen-Macaulay, normal, have rational singularities and are exactly the compatibly Frobenius split subvarieties of $G/P$ with respect to the standard splitting.

 Our main results are combinatorial, cohomological, and $K$-theoretic comparisons between the projected Richardson varieties $\Pi_w^v$ and the affine Schubert varieties of the affine flag variety $\Fl$ of $G$.
 These results generalize work of Knutson, Lam, and Speyer \cite{KLS} in the case that $G/P$ is a Grassmannian of type $A$.
 The techniques of our proof differ significantly from those of \cite{KLS}.
 In particular, the proof of the cohomological part of \cite{KLS} appears to only extend to cominuscule $G/P$.
 A more geometric comparison in the Grassmannian case was performed by Snider \cite{S} who also recovered our $K$-theoretic comparison in the case of the Grassmannian.